INFO FOR PET OWNERS

 All patients are seen to in order of the severity of their illness or injury.
 If you feel your pet’s health has deteriorated whilst waiting for consultation, please alert our helpful staff.

 If your pet stays for tests, monitoring or surgery in our animal emergency centre in Perth, you will be asked to sign a consent form.
 This form allows you to pre-determine your decision should your pet require a sudden change of treatment and authorises Perth Vet Emergency to complete the treatments you consent to on the form.
 We encourage you to ask questions about the details and seek further clarification from Perth Vet Emergency staff to ensure you understand and are comfortable with this consent.
 It is also vital you double-check all contact details on the form to ensure we are able to reach you while your pet is in our care.

 No news is good news!
 The vet is unlikely to call you during the evening of admission unless there is something specific to report or we need additional information.
 However, you are welcome to call our after hours vet in Perth any time during your pet’s stay to see how they are doing.
 The vet may not be able to speak with you personally but a Perth Vet Emergency representative will advise you of your pet’s status.
 The next morning between 5am – 8am we will call you to provide an update on your pet as well as the ongoing treatment plan for the day, or to arrange for your pet to be discharged to return home.

 What Happens at Discharge?

 The veterinarian will advise you with an estimate of the costs associated with your pet’s treatment.
-We accept cash, and have electronic card facilities for payment.
+Perth Vet Emergency accepts cash, and has electronic card facilities for payment.
 If you require financial assistance please advise the staff as soon as possible.
-At the completion of the consultation or your pet’s stay with us, you will be given an itemized invoice.
+At the completion of the consultation or your pet’s stay with us, you will be given an itemised invoice.
 Payment is required prior to discharge or referral to a specialist service.